On June 6, 2026, Langrune-sur-Mer will host the international ceremony marking the 82nd anniversary of the Allied landings in Normandy.

 Langrune-sur-Mer is located north of Caen, on the D-Day beaches, on Sword Beach.

-On June 6, 2026, Langrune-sur-Mer will host the international ceremony marking the 82nd anniversary of D-Day, at 4:30 p.m., at the monument to the 48th Royal Marine Commando, Place du 6 Juin.
-This ceremony will be preceded by a musical prelude at 3.45 p.m. and a collective moment of reflection at 3 p.m. at the Canadian military cemetery in Bény-Reviers.
+On June 6, 2026, Langrune-sur-Mer will host the international ceremony marking the 82nd anniversary of D-Day, at 4:30 p.m., at the monument to the 48th Royal Marine Commando, Place du 6 Juin (by invitation only).
+This ceremony will be preceded by a musical prelude at 3.45 p.m. and a collective moment of reflection at 3 p.m. at the Canadian military cemetery in Bény-Reviers (by invitation only).

 The official dignitaries expected to attend have not yet been announced by the Landing Committee, which is organizing the ceremony.